aditya8242/DSAinC/README.md

 # DSAinC
-This is a repository where I put my code in C while learning Data Structures and Algorithms
+This is a repository I made while learning Data Structures and Algorithms, the language I used is C.